You can earn more from your gym—in fact, you can earn more than you need.

 Paying yourself more requires more revenue and more profit, of course.
 But it also requires discipline.
 I know hundreds of gym owners whose gyms are growing, but they never give themselves raises.

-In fact, this month I’ve seen many graphs of gyms that have doubled in revenue, but the owners aren’t taking more money home.
+I’ve seen many graphs of gyms that have doubled in revenue, but the owners aren’t taking more money home.
 They’re just sitting on thousands of dollars in their bank accounts for no reason!

 At Two-Brain, we track net owner benefit (NOB) to make sure gym owners upgrade their incomes when their gyms grow.
 Here are some of our tactics: